franzholz/mastertemplate/Documentation/ExtMasterTemplate/Administration/Installation/Index.rst

 |img-4|

 2.)
-After the installation of mastertemplate you must make sure that the extension “CSS styled content” has been installed.
+After the installation of mastertemplate you must make sure that the extension “Fluid Styled Content” (extension key: fluid_styled_content) has been installed.

 |img-5|